openstack/openstack-manuals/doc/install-guide/source/glance-install.rst

    .. only:: ubuntu

       #.
-Restart the Image service services:
+Restart the Image services:

          .. code-block:: console